-557 ECJ 20 February 2001, Analir, C-205/99, ECR 2001, I-1271, para 27.
-558 See ECJ 21 October 2004, Commission / Luximorus, C-445/03, ECR 2004, I-10191 para 30.
-See Barnard, C., The Substantive Law of the EU, Oxford, Oxford University Press, 2004, 244- critical comments were inspired by the (ineffectual) defence by Italy in Raso, where the Court held the (amended) Italian regime (again) incompatible with the Treaty562.
+&lt;sup>561 ECJ 20 February 2001, Analir, C-205/99, ECR 2001, I-1271, para 27.
+See ECJ 21 October 2004, Commission / Luxembourg, C-445/03, ECR 2004, I-10191 para 30.

+See Barnard, C., The Substantive Law of the EU, Oxford, Oxford University Press, 2004, 244-245.
+See supra, paras 128 et seq. and 219 and infra, paras 230-232.
+Market Regulation: the Economic critical comments were inspired by the (ineffectual) defence by Italy in Raso, where the Court held the (amended) Italian regime (again) incompatible with the Treaty.
 Even if the Court did not rule on these issues, it is worthy of note that, in Raso, Advocate-General Fennelly insisted that the restrictive effects on service providers of indistinctly applicable national measures must be such as to guarantee the achievement of the intended aim and must not go beyond that which is necessary in order to achieve that objective.
-Thus, even if the effects of the monopoly of port workers' companies were capable, in a general way, of enhancing the protection of the port workers, it had to be demonstrated that the monopoly was either indispensable for the attainment of such enhanced protection or that the same level of protection could not be achieved through less restrictive means.
-In short, unless it could be established that the monopoly was indispensable for the protection of port workers, its application to the activities of terminal operators constituted an impermissible restriction on freedom to provide intra-Union port services contrary to Article 56 of the Treaty563.
-With less ado, other observers denounced the Italian port labour scheme as a "living fossil" 564.
+Thus, even if the effects of the monopoly of port workers' companies were capable, in a general way, of enhancing the protection of the attainment of such enhanced protection or that the same level of protection could not be achieved through less restrictive means.
+In short, unless it could be established that the monopoly was indispensable for the protection of port workers, its application to the activities of terminal operators constituted an impermissible restriction on freedom to provide intra-Union port services contrary to Article 56 of the Treaty.
+With less ado, other observers denounced the Italian port labour scheme as a "living fossil".